okhlybov/mclone/README.md

 ### Force mode

-The Mclone will refuse to automatically perform certain actions which are considered dangerous, such as deleting a volume.
+The Mclone will refuse to automatically perform certain actions which are considered dangerous, such as deleting a volume or overwriting existing task.
 In this case a `--force` command line option should be used to pass through.

 ### Task operation modes